-Emphasis is given the embryology, morphology, histology, and physiology of the skeletal, muscular, and vascular systems.
-The laboratory study of the cat is coupled with the parallel study of the human body by means of anatomical charts.
+Emphasis is given the embryology, morphology, histology, and physiology of the skeletal, muscular, vascular, and excretory systems.
+The laboratory study of living animals, fresh animal tissues, and preserved specimens is coupled with the parallel study of the human body by means of anatomical charts.